ZtaMDev/ElyxLang/README.md

 CLI and Packaging
 -----------------
-- `cli.ts` — CLI entry to run `.dsx` scripts or launch the REPL.
+- `dsx` — CLI entry to run `.dsx` scripts or launch the REPL.
-- `dsxrepl.ts` — small wrapper used as a clean REPL entrypoint for `deno compile`.
+- `dsxrepl` — small wrapper used as a clean REPL app.
 - Prebuilt native binaries (compiled with `deno compile`) are placed in the project root when you run the build steps (`dsx.exe` and `dsxrepl.exe` on Windows in this repo).
 - `deno.json` contains compiler options with `deno.ns` types and basic project metadata.